Loew's State Theatre

 It started in the 1850’s with Isaac Walker, who owned this parcel of land.
 Walker recorded a deed on June 24, 1858, specifying that a 20 foot wide alley should run east and west through his land.
 Walker owned this property until 1919, when Marcus Loew purchased it to build his palace.

 On June 30, 1919, the T.P.
 Barnett Company, representing Loew, asked for elimination of the alley.
-To do this, the entire block would have to be rebuilt because the L-shaped alley would allow service entrances for the stores adjoining the theater building.
+To do this, the entire block would have to be rebuilt because the L-shaped alley would allow service entrances for the stores adjoining the theatre building.
 The city decided the alley belonged to Marcus Loew, and he needn’t enforce Walker’s deed.
 Loew could eliminate or move the alley if he wanted to, but for some reason, he built the theater around the alley.

 The first sight to greet patrons of the Loew’s was the black marble ticket booth.
 Inside, they would see a contrast to the black marble booth in the white marble, rotunda-shaped lobby.
 Gilt blaconies overlooked the lobby, and fountains flanked each side.
 A crystal chandelier overhead illuminated the while marble grand staircase which led to the upper lobby.

 The entrance foyer floor slanted upward slightly toward the stairs.
-This technique in the theater design draws the patron toward the stairs, which he must ascend, anyway, to reach the auditorium.
+This technique in the theatre design draws the patron toward the stairs, which he must ascend, anyway, to reach the auditorium.
 Upstairs, the lobby was decorated with a mural of a sailing ship and rowboat framed by marble pillars.
 It gave one the impression of looking out a window and seeing such a scene.
 The furniture of the upper lobby included sofas, chairs and tables in addition to chandeliers which tended to be egg shaped.
 The other wall was heavily paneled.

 Lamb always used much wood panelling in his architectural designs.
 The practice was also seen in the panelled Louis XVI salon in the Loew’s Midland Theatre in Kansas City, built two years later.
-The panelling made the Loew’s theater elegant – as did the ceilings of the ladies' room, which were covered with quilted satin.
+The panelling made the Loew’s theatre elegant - as did the ceilings of the ladies' room, which were covered with quilted satin.

-The railings of the theater’s balcony glowed with polished brass, while most of the ceiling was covered with gold leaf.
+The railings of the theatre’s balcony glowed with polished brass, while most of the ceiling was covered with gold leaf.
 The central chandelier in the auditorium held over 1,000 crystals.
 Also noteworthy in the auditorium were large paintings of the Muses framed by Corinthian columns.

-Part of the nationwide Loew’s Inc. chain, the State Theatre was built in an unusual site – downtown.
-The theater district stood on Grand Avenue as the Great White Way.
+Part of the nationwide Loew’s Inc. chain, the State Theatre was built in an unusual site - downtown.
+The theatre district stood on Grand Avenue as the Great White Way.
 In an August 22, 1924, interview with the St. Louis Post Dispatch before his theatre’s grand opening, Loew said his downtown choice for a site was controversial.
 But, he said, he was sure people would come, and they did.

 On August 21, 1924, the opening night offered a varied program, including the Loew’s State Symphony, an organ solo, a cartoon, topics of the day, a featured presentation (“Revelation”, starring Viola Dana and Monte Blue), in addition to personal appearances by 16 celebrities.
 The last event included the organ solo by Tom Terry, who played “Pomp And Circumstance”.